clane9/columnformers/README.md

 1. By initializing the attention bias (e.g. `bias = -dist**2`).
 2. By penalizing the total "wiring cost" of the attention matrix (e.g. `cost = (dist * attn).mean()`).

-Effectively, the geometry of the sheet constrains how information can flow through the network [6].
+Effectively, the geometry of the sheet constrains how information can flow through the network.

 ## Questions